shiranD/continuous_O_prediction/README.md

       (a line from an embedding file: 'the' <float> <float> ...)
       (don't forget to normalize vectors)
 ```
-To generate the embeddings of your like,
+To generate the embeddings there is an example for word2vec found in the *embeddings.sh* file